mmilten/Scraper/README.md

 Let's get started by following these simple steps:

 1️⃣ Open a CLI of your choice.
-In this example I'm using windows cmd in Repos directory:
+In this example I'm using windows cmd in directory named Repos:
 ![CWindowsSystem32cmd exe_gUntHYfgxi](https://github.com/user-attachments/assets/25924cfd-579e-4176-b426-4426826ec2a8)

 2️⃣ Clone this and install bs4: